-The smallest of the crow family in the UK, the Jackdaw is easy identify with its shiny-black and silver-grey plumage.
-The pale grey eye is also diagnostic.
-It is a sociable bird, and not just with its own species but will also flock with Rooks and Starlings to form large feeding groups
+The smallest of the crow family in the UK, the Jackdaw is easy to identify with its shiny-black and silver-grey plumage, with the grey back to the head and neck contrasting with the black of the face.
+The pale grey eye of the adult Jackdaw is also diagnostic.
+Male and female Jackdaws look the same.
+Juvenile Jackdaws are more tricky to identify, because they’re black all over – which makes them look much like other species of crow at a young age.
+However, as juvenile Jackdaws remain with their parents, then this will be the best way to identify them.
+Jackdaws are a sociable bird, and not just with their own species but will also flock with Rooks and Starlings to form large feeding groups outside of the breeding season.

 What sound does a Jackdaw make?